How long is the shoot going to take?

 Do you photograph larger families?

-Due to the limited space available to me at this stage, I can only safely accommodate up to five people.
+Due to the limited space available to me at this stage, I can only safely accommodate up to six people.

 I am breastfeeding.
 Are there any foods I should avoid to make sure my baby is more settled?